What is detox?

 Detoxification, or detox, is the process of removing the toxins from the body caused by excessive substance abuse.
 In the case of substance misuse, detox specifically refers to the period of time that the body is allowed to process or break down any drugs and alcohol in the system and, in doing so, clears their toxic effect.

-The Detox program at Regain Recovery allows you to safely and comfortably clear the body completely of the unwanted substance and manage symptoms of acute withdrawal.
-We provide a full Medically Supervised detox to all our clients who require this.
+The Detox programme at Regain Recovery allows you to safely and comfortably clear the body completely of the unwanted substance and manage symptoms of acute withdrawal.
+We provide a full medically managed detox to all our clients who require this.